C.S.D. Sacachispas

 Club Social y Deportivo Sacachispas is a professional football club based in Chiquimula, Guatemala.

-The team plays in the Primera División de Ascenso, the second-highest football division in Guatemala.
+The team plays in the Primera División, the second tier of Guatemalan football.
 Their home stadium is the Estadio Las Victorias.

 The club has also played in the Liga Mayor, having reached their best position in the 1995–96 season, when they were runners-up.
 They have been playing in the second division since 2021.

 History

 Nicknamed Los Muteros, the club was founded as a result of two meetings.
 The first, in the south-west corner of Ismael Cerna´s Park, was attended by the distinguished citizens Miguel Ángel Rodríguez, Josué Goshop, Héctor Antonio Monroy, Jorge González and Manuel Samayoa, on June 15, 1949; and the second meeting was near Colegio Amigos, where the Estadio Las Victorias now stands.
 Neftalí Aguilar, Caleb Goshop, Neco Velásquez, Enrique Valdés, Gata Cuellar, Ronald Williams, Mincho Paz, Lipe Franco, Quincho Díaz, Chentío Castañeda, Edmundo Rivera, Pío Martínez and Armando Portillo, and the people in the first meeting, were all at the second meeting.

 The first uniform was a white jersey with white shorts.
 Their first coach was the Governor of Chiquimula, Colonel Guadalupe López Ochoa who got new uniforms: a white jersey with blue stripes, and white shorts.